greg-raven/Uncommon-Sense/_posts/2023-04-17-no-liberty-without-the-sword-and-the-purse.md

 ---
-title: 'No liberty without the sword and the purse'
+title: "No liberty without the sword and the purse"
 layout: post
 categories:
 - liberty
 - money
-- 'Second Amendment'
+- Second Amendment
 tags:
 - Patrick Henry
 ---